 Broken Thermocouple or gas pilot

-This control the pilot light on your water heater by sending an electric current when temperatures are off.
+This controls the pilot light on your water heater by sending an electric current when temperatures are off.

 A low rumbling sound is likely caused by sediment deposits in the bottom of your tank.
 When sediment collects, the bottom of your tank overheats.
 This results in boiling at the base of your tank, which will cause a bubbling sound.
 In addition, the sediment in the bottom of your tank will add to the commotion.
 A drain and flush is an easy answer to an annoying problem.